A major tie replacement and track resurfacing project on Metra’s BNSF line from Chicago to Aurora has been announced by the BNSF Railway.

 Crews will be working six days a week with most of the work occurring during the hours of 8 p.m. and 4 a.m.

-Due to weather and equipment delays, BNSF reports that the overnight work will likely not begin in La Grange until on or about May 16.
+Although the work was tentatively scheduled to impact La Grange starting on April 24, BNSF reports that the likely start date will be on or about April 28.
 The work through La Grange is projected to take two days to complete.

 BNSF has advised that the equipment used to perform the work will be disruptive and noisy.
 Trains passing through the construction area will also be sounding their horn in order to alert work crews.